DHTMLX/docs-todolist/docs/guides/integration_with_svelte.md

 <ToDo {users} {tasks} {projects} />
 ~~~

-After that, when we start the app, we should see To Do List loaded with data on a page.
+After that, you can start the app to see To Do List loaded with data on a page.

 ![To Do List initialization](../assets/trial_todolist.png)